Niko-Group/paper_writing_info/README.md

   - ACL, EMNLP, NAACL, EACL, AACL
 - \*ACL Journals:
   - TACL, Computational Linguistics
-- Other good NLP conferences:
+- Other top NLP conferences:
   - COLM
 - Closely related top-tier venues:
   - ML:
     - NeurIPS, ICML, ICLR
   - General AI:
-    - AAAI, IJCAI, KDD
+    - AAAI, KDD
   - Social Media and Computational Social Science:
     - ICWSM
   - Web and Information Retrieval++:
-    - SIGIR, WWW, CIKM, WSDM, ECIR
+    - SIGIR, WWW, CIKM, WSDM

-Acceptance rates: ~20-25% for the main proceedings.
+Acceptance rates: typically ~20-25% for the main proceedings.
 At \*ACL venues an extra ~15-20% of the rejected papers is accepted to Findings (technically sound papers, perhaps not very novel with borderline scores).
 See https://aclweb.org/aclwiki/Conference_acceptance_rates.

 Two paper types for \*ACL conferences:
   - Long: 8 pages content + unlimited pages for refs
-  - Short: 4 pages content + unlimited pages for refs (Note that recently acceptance rates for short papers is lower than long papers!)
+  - Short: 4 pages content + unlimited pages for refs (Note that recently the acceptance rates for short papers is lower than long papers!)

 Usually you get +1 page of content upon acceptance.

-Number of submissions in these conferences: ~1-5K (or more).
+Number of submissions in *ACL conferences: ~1-7K (or more).

 ### Paper Submission and Review Process

-- Papers are submitted into different tracks e.g. syntax, semantics, machine translation
+- Papers are submitted into different tracks e.g. syntax, semantics, machine translation via ACL ARR.
 - Papers are reviewed by three reviewers (sometimes you might receive four reviews if one of the reviewers is late in submitting their review) and a meta-reviewer
-- Papers are rated from 1 to 5 (Overall Assessment and Soundness).
-Typically, if you get at least two 4s and a 3 or more with a metareview of 4 or more, you have good chances to get your paper in.
+- Papers are rated from 1 to 5 (Overall Assessment, Soundness and Excitement).
+Typically, if you get at least two 4s and a 3 for Overall Assessment, or more with a metareview of 4 or more, you have good chances to get your paper in.
+High Soundness increases your chances for Fidnings, while high Excitement could increase your chances for main.
-- Area Chairs provide metareviews to Senior Area Chairs who make accept/reject (or more precisely for \*ACL conferences: "strong accept to main", "main or findings", "findings or reject", "strong reject") recommendations to the Programme Chairs.
-Program Chairs make the final acceptance decisions
+- The Area Chair provides a metareview to the conference Senior Area Chairs who make accept/reject (or more precisely for \*ACL conferences: "accept to main", "borderline main", "findings", "borderline findings", "reject") recommendations to the Programme Chairs (upon paper commitment to a particular conference).
+Program Chairs make the final acceptance decisions.

 ### How can I get my paper published?